Shopify/maintenance_tasks/README.md

 TODO: Add generation instructions

 If you have a special use case requiring iteration over an unsupported collection type, such as external resources fetched from some API, you can implement the `enumerator_builder` method instead.

-This method should return an object responding to `enumerator(context:)` with an Enumerator, yielding pairs of `[item, item_cursor]`.
+This method should return an object responding to `enumerator(context:)` with an Enumerator, yielding pairs of `[item, item_cursor]` to the `process` method your Task defines.
 In order for your enumerator to support resuming iteration part way through, you may use the `context.cursor`.

 You may optionally provide an implementation for `count`, if appropriate.